parsakhaz/md-video-inference/README.md

 3. **Processing**: System asynchronously:
    - Downloads the video
    - Extracts frames at the specified FPS
-   - Distributes frame analysis across GPU workers
+   - Distributes frame analysis across GPU workers in batches
+   - Tracks and reports job progress
    - Collects and aggregates results
 4. **Completion**: Job is marked as "completed" with full results or "failed" with error details
 5. **Results Retrieval**: Client fetches job status and results using the job ID